elgw/deconwolf/doc/dw.md

 16-bit unsigned integers and will be scaled to make most use of that format, see the log files for scaling factor used.

+**\--scaling s**
+: Disable automatic scaling of the output image.
+Instead use the value **s**.
+This is only valid in the default, 16-bit output mode.
+This option is useful when it is not an option to parse the log files and re-scale the image intensities after opening them.
+Potential risks:
+  A too large scaling value which will cause the high values to be clipped.
+A too low value will eventually cause discretization artifacts.

 **\--version**, **-V**
 : Show version information and quit.